k5iogura/ImageNet_Utils/README.md

 # ImageNet-Utils
 Utils to help download images, crop bounding box, GUI tool to annotate image in XML file etc.
+**Flickr images only download**

 Grap the source